-Our final visitor in the 2019 FraMEPhys Spring Seminar series will be Dr Matt Farr (Cambridge), who will speak at 3pm on Tuesday 25 June 2019, room TBC.
-Matt’s title and abstract will be as follows:
+Our final visitor in the 2019 FraMEPhys Seminar series was Dr Matt Farr (Cambridge) on Tuesday 25 June 2019.

 Do we need to explain initial conditions?